amitaverma0993-create/BCG-X_-Campaign-performance-analysis/README.md

 ## Project Summary

 This project was completed as part of the **Introduction to Data for Decision Makers Job Simulation** with **BCG X**.
-BCG X combines consulting and advanced technology capabilities to help organizations accelerate digital transformation and growth.
+BCG X combines consulting and advanced technology capabilities to help organizations accelerate digital transformation and growth. <br>
 In this simulation, I worked as part of a cross-functional team analyzing a **multi-channel marketing campaign** for **NewCo** clint, a national retail brand focused on acquiring new customers.

 ## Business Objective